pippinbarr/cart253/topics/debugging/debugging-tactics.md

 ## Remember to use proper formatting

 It is __really__ important to make sure that when you write (and debug) code it is properly indented.
-This is best achieved with a package in Atom that will automatically do this for you.

-`atom-prettier`, which you should have installed already, has an option in its preferences called "Format files on save" which you should have __on__.
-This will autoformat your entire file whenever you save it, which is __very__ helpful.
+This is best achieved by trusting VS Code's ability to format your code nicely!

 In particular, formatting our JavaScript files will often help to identify serious issues in the code, particularly around missing curly brackets which are the bane of our existence!